artem-lygin/NinjaGodot/README.md

 - Fade out and delete themselves automatically

 ### `GoalZone.gd`
-- When the player enters the area, the game reacts (likely ends or triggers victory)
+- When the player enters the area, the game reacts (log output)